brendanc490/WebVR-Test-Patterns/Custom/README.md

 ## Displaying the Scene
 To display the scene, hit the ***VR*** button in the bottom right hand corner.

+## Check the Demos folder for some basic editable scenes

 ## Adding Entities
 ![plot](../Images/editor.PNG)
 To add an entity, make sure the slider at the top left of the webpage is set to ***Add Entity***.